jumpinjackie/forge-e33-mod/design/BLUE.md

 ### Design Notes

- - Journal is a story of expeditioners stealing a bunch of Airships to escape Lumiere.
+ - Journal is a story of expeditioners stealing a bunch of Airships to escape Lumière.
  - This is a top-end payoff for an all-flyers strategy

-## Francois, Waiting for Clea
+## François, Waiting for Clea

 ```
 2UU
 Legendary Artifact Creature - Turtle
 Affinity for Clea Planeswalkers.
 Defender.
-The strongest ice attack ever — At the beginning of your upkeep, Francois deals 4 damage to target creature an opponent controls.
+The strongest ice attack ever — At the beginning of your upkeep, François deals 4 damage to target creature an opponent controls.
 Tap that creature and put a stun counter on it.
 ---
 A ROCK?
 I am NOT a rock, do you have rocks for eyes?
 You certainly have rocks for BRAINS.
 I am clearly a TURTLE.